cs1302uga/cs1302-ce07/README.md

    Compile the class you added in the previous step.
    Write down the commands that you used in the order you used them.

-1. Generate the API documentation website for all of the code in the `cs1302` package.
+1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
+You may need to create the `doc` directory if it does not already exist.
    Host the documentation on Nike using `cs1302-ce07-doc` as the name for your symbolic link.
    What is the URL to your hosted website?